 Insider Tips for Visiting Boston's Aquarium with Kids

-Situated on the Boston Central Wharf, which is also home to several restaurants and boating charters (see our picks for boat rides kids love here), the New England Aquarium can be a busy place, especially on weekends.
+Situated on the Boston Central Wharf, which is also home to several restaurants and boating charters (see our picks for whale watching cruises from the Boston area), the New England Aquarium can be a busy place, especially on weekends.
 If you have little ones to keep in tow, try to plan your trip during the week, and you’ll be rewarded with super-clear views of all the amazing exhibits.
 As an added bonus, you'll find thinner crowds in the Boston Harbor area in general, which is a guaranteed stress reducer.
 But no matter when you go, a visit is worth it: The structure of the building, with its big central ramp, means there’s always room to see what’s in the Giant Ocean Tank and it allows you to easily duck off to each floor for the smaller exhibits.

 Must-See Attractions at the New England Aquarium